arnaldpuy/uncertainy_irrigation_modelling/README.md

 implemented over the last thirty years in the irrigation module of nine global models (CLM, PCR-GLOBWB, VIC, WaterGAP,WBMPlus, H08, LPJmL, MATSIRO and MPI-HM) and in three key irrigation datasets (irrigation efficiency, crop type and irrigated area).

+* `list_of_studies.xlsx`: information on uncertainty and sensitivity analysis practices, calls to reduce uncertainty and goals of each study forming our corpus.

 #### Secondary data